rezaamini-ir/easypanel/docs/configuration.md

 When you run `panel:install` command, it will publish the config file in `config/easy_panel.php` path, and You can manage it easily.

 ### Disable/Enable Module
-It's possible to disable or enable whole module easily by just changing the `enable` key in config file.
+It's possible to disable or enable the whole module easily by just changing the `enable` key in the config file.
 ```php
 return [
     ...